rubenv/angular-gettext-website/contents/dev-guide/extract/index.md

 Let's assume you've [annotated your application](/dev-guide/annotate/).
 It's now time to extract these strings into a translation template.
 This is a `.pot` file: a standard gettext template that lists all the strings that should be translated.

-[angular-gettext-tools](https://github.com/rubenv/angular-gettext-tools) is the official library to extract strings from templates and jscode.
+[Angular-gettext-tools](https://github.com/rubenv/angular-gettext-tools) is the official library to extract strings from HTML templates and JavaScript code.
 Several wrappers exist that integrate it with other tools:

 Official:

 * [Grunt plugin](https://github.com/rubenv/grunt-angular-gettext)

 Third party

 * [Gulp plugin](https://github.com/gabegorelick/gulp-angular-gettext)
 * [CLI utility](https://github.com/huston007/angular-gettext-cli)
 * [Webpack loader (compilation)](https://github.com/princed/angular-gettext-loader)